|

 ordinary people with the mighty presence of God in their ministries.

-chaplain demonstrates this presence by being present in the suffering.
+A chaplain demonstrates this presence by being present in the suffering.

 Many experts call the ministry of a chaplain the ministry